 30g matcha tea powder to decorate (optional)

-In a food processor, blitz the biscuits with the sugar and the melted coconut oil or butter.
+In a food processor, blitz the oat biscuits with the sugar and the melted coconut oil or butter.

 Line a 10-inch tart dish with greaseproof paper and add the biscuit mix.
-With a spoon, level out, pressing hard to compact the base.
+With a spoon, level it out, pressing hard to compact the base.
 Refrigerate for 30 minutes.

 Cut the rhubarb into 2cm pieces and lay them in a baking dish.
 Add the water and cover the rhubarb with baking paper.
 If your oven is fan-assisted, place a couple of metal spoons on the paper to prevent it from blowing away.
 Bake in the oven for 10 to 15 minutes at 200°C.

-Put cream cheese, double cream and the rest of the agave or sugar into a bowl and whisk until well mixed and the filling is firm.
+Put cream cheese, double cream and the rest of the agave syrup or sugar into a bowl and whisk until well mixed and the filling is firm.

 Take the base out of fridge and spread with a third of the fruit before spreading the filling evenly on top with a spatula.
 Refrigerate for 3 to 4 hours.